Strategy Lessons

 • Relationships between objectives are not always well-defined or clear

-• Inconsistent process leads to chaos
+• Inconsistent process, leading to chaos

 • OKRs designed from the bottom-up lack alignment to organizational strategy